History of labour law in the United Kingdom: Health and safety laws

-"direct the adoption of such sanitary regulations as they might on advice think proper."

 The mills were to be registered by the clerk of the peace, and justices had power to inflict fines of from £2 to for contraventions.
 Although enforcement of the very limited provisions of the act was in many cases poor or non-existent, in some districts excellent work was done by justices, and in 1803 the West Riding of Yorkshire justices passed a resolution substituting the ten hours' limit for the twelve hours' limit of the act, as a condition of permission for indenturing of apprentices in mills.

 Rapid development of the application of steam power to manufacture led to growth of employment of children in populous centres, otherwise than on the apprenticeship system, and before long the evils attendant on this change brought the general question of regulation and protection of child labour in textile factories to the front.
-The Cotton Mills, etc. Act 1819, limited as it was, was a noteworthy step forward, in that it dealt with this wider scope of employment of children in cotton factories, and it is satisfactory to record that it was the outcome of the efforts and practical experiments of a great manufacturer, Robert Owen.
+The Cotton Mills and Factories Act 1819 (59 Geo.
+3. c.
+66), limited as it was, was a noteworthy step forward, in that it dealt with this wider scope of employment of children in cotton factories, and it is satisfactory to record that it was the outcome of the efforts and practical experiments of a great manufacturer, Robert Owen.
 Its provisions fell on every point lower than the aims he put forward on his own experience as practicable, and notably in its application only to cotton mills instead of all textile factories.
-Prohibition of child labour under nine years of age and limitation of the working day to twelve in the twenty-four (without specifying the precise hour of beginning and closing) were the main provisions of this act.
-No provision was made for enforcement of the law beyond such as was attempted in the act of 1802.
+Prohibition of child labour under nine years of age and limitation of the working day to twelve in each twenty-four (without specifying the precise hour of beginning and closing) were the main provisions of this act.
+No provision was made for enforcement of the law beyond such as was attempted in the Health and Morals of Apprentices Act 1802.